rafaelsa99/data-mining-notebooks/README.md

 g(x) = wTx + b
 ```

 The parameters are (w; b).
-There are dierent algorithms that learn the parameters given the data.
+There are diferent algorithms that learn the parameters given the data.
 For each the hyper-parameters are diferent.

 K- Nearest Neighbor is an instance based classifier.
-Hyper-parameters are the similarity metric and K (number of neighbors)
+Hyper-parameters are the similarity metric and K (number of neighbors).